asifkhan636/subwhisper/README.md

 Subtitle files (`.srt` or `.vtt`) will be written alongside the corresponding videos.

+## Logging

+After each video is processed a summary entry is appended to `logs/subtitle_run.json`.
+The record includes start and end timestamps, whether the operation succeeded, and any associated error message.
+The `logs` directory is created automatically if it does not already exist.

 ## Configurable Options

 The CLI exposes a number of switches for customising behaviour: